Interplay of Zeeman field, Rashba spin-orbit interaction, and superconductivity: spin susceptibility: Summary and Discussions

 \paragraph{Implications for Experiment}

-Our results offer valuable predictions for the Knight shift in non-centrosymmetric and strongly anisotropic superconductors, where Zeeman energies and SOC splittings are comparable to the superconducting gap.
-These predictions can guide future experimental and theoretical studies, particularly in the following aspects: (i) a residual plateau near $2\chi_N/3$ as SOC is tuned (e.g., via chemical pressure) indicates the dominance of band-splitting-controlled Van Vleck terms; (ii) field-direction-dependent jumps or kinks in the spin susceptibility $\chi(T)$ can help discriminate between opposite-spin pairing (OSP) and equal-spin pairing (ESP) order parameters; and (iii) a divergence in $\chi_{zz}(0)$ with gate-controlled SOC~\cite{Nitta97,Miller03,Caviglia10,Manchon15} in thin films would signal the emergence of Rashba-driven nodal lines.
+Our results provide concrete predictions for the Knight shift in non-centrosymmetric and strongly anisotropic superconductors, particularly in regimes where Zeeman energies and Rashba SOC splittings are comparable to the superconducting gap.
+These predictions offer guidance for future experimental and theoretical studies in the following aspects: (i) the appearance of a residual plateau near $2\chi_{N}/3$ as SOC is tuned (e.g., via chemical pressure) indicates that the Van Vleck contribution associated with band splitting dominates the magnetic response; (ii) the field-direction dependence of the spin susceptibility $\chi(T)$ provides a clear diagnostic of the underlying pairing symmetry.
+For OSP states, a magnetic field applied parallel to the spin-quantization axis suppresses $\chi_{\parallel}(T)$, while a perpendicular field leaves $\chi_{\perp}(T)$ unchanged at $\chi_{N}$.
+ESP states show the opposite trend.
+This strong anisotropy directly reflects how the condensate responds to a magnetic field depending on its spin structure; and (iii) a key prediction of this work is that tuning the Rashba SOC can drive certain spin-triplet (ESP) states into a regime where SOC induces line nodes in the quasiparticle spectrum.
+In this regime, the zero-temperature longitudinal susceptibility $\chi_{zz}(0)$ diverges because the particle-particle term in Eq.~\eqref{eq:xT0} becomes singular along the SOC-induced nodal line, as illustrated in Fig.~\ref{fig:chizzxx_kxx-kyy_zerotem_soc}(b).
+Thus, in systems where Rashba SOC is tunable -- such as gated thin films -- a divergence in $\chi_{zz}(0)$ serves as a direct experimental signature of SOC-driven nodal-line formation.
+Since gate-controlled SOC has already been realized in a variety of two-dimensional materials and heterostructures~\cite{Nitta97,Miller03,Caviglia10,Manchon15}, similar control should also be achievable in thin films whose bulk electronic structure is three-dimensional.

 To contextualize these implications, we focus on A$_2$Cr$_3$As$_3$ (A = Na, K, Rb, or Cs), a recently discovered family of superconductors with $T_c$ up to 8 K~\cite{Bao15,Tang15_1,Tang15_2,Mu18}.
 Density functional theory calculations reveal that Cr-3d orbitals dominate the electronic states near the Fermi level, featuring three bands: quasi-1D $\alpha$ and $\beta$ bands with flat Fermi surfaces and a 3D $\gamma$ band~\cite{Jiang15,Wu15}.
 The significant contribution of the 3D $\gamma$ band to the density of states justifies our theoretical model's assumption of a spherical Fermi surface.
 Moreover, the $P6m2$ space group of these compounds lacks spatial inversion symmetry~\cite{Bao15}, supporting the inclusion of Rashba SOC in our analysis.